Death by burning: England

-Mary I ordered hundreds of Protestants burnt at the stake during her reign (1553–58) in what would be known as the "Marian Persecutions" earning her the epithet of "Bloody" Mary.
+Mary I ordered hundreds of Protestants burnt at the stake during her reign (1553–1558) in what would be known as the "Marian Persecutions" earning her the epithet of "Bloody" Mary.
 Many of those executed by Mary are listed in Actes and Monuments, written by Foxe in 1563 and 1570.

-Edward Wightman, a Baptist from Burton on Trent, was the last person burned at the stake for heresy in England in Lichfield, Staffordshire on 11 April 1612.
+Edward Wightman, a radical Anabaptist from Burton on Trent, who publicly denied the Trinity and the divinity of Christ was the last person burned at the stake for heresy in England in Lichfield, Staffordshire on 11 April 1612.
 Although cases can be found of burning heretics in the 16th and 17th centuries in England, that penalty for heretics was historically relatively new.
 It did not exist in 14th-century England, and when the bishops in England petitioned King Richard II to institute death by burning for heretics in 1397, he flatly refused, and no one was burnt for heresy during his reign.
 Just one year after his death, however, in 1401, William Sawtrey was burnt alive for heresy.
 Death by burning for heresy was formally abolished by Parliament during the reign of King Charles II in 1676.

 The traditional punishment for women found guilty of treason was to be burned at the stake, where they did not need to be publicly displayed naked, whereas men were hanged, drawn and quartered.
 The jurist William Blackstone argued as follows for the different punishments for females and males:

 However, as described in Camille Naish's "Death Comes to the Maiden", in practice, the woman's clothing would burn away at the beginning, and she would be left naked anyway.
 There were two types of treason: high treason, for crimes against the sovereign; and petty treason, for the murder of one's lawful superior, including that of a husband by his wife.
 Commenting on the 18th-century execution practice, Frank McLynn says that most convicts condemned to burning were not burnt alive, and that the executioners made sure the women were dead before consigning them to the flames.